10 August 2023

 Tropical ecosystems contain about 40% of global forest carbon.
 They are dynamic and diverse, and the relationship between forest structure as measured remotely and carbon stocks on the ground varies in space and time.
 At BeZero, we believe there is no perfect carbon map, and that different data sources and measurement techniques provide unique opportunities to understand carbon stocks at the project level.

-BeZero collaborates with a range of academic and commercial partners, to access regional and global carbon maps and advance remote sensing technologies.
+BeZero collaborates with a range of academic and commercial partners, to access regional and global carbon maps, and to advance remote sensing technologies.
 For example, we recently signed partnerships with the Amazon Environmental Research Institute (IPAM), and with the Division of Geoinformatics and Earth Observation at Brazil’s National Institute for Space Research (INPE).

-With IPAM, we are supporting Brazilian postgraduates in their carbon research.
+With IPAM, we are supporting Brazilian post-graduates in their carbon research.
 Through INPE, we are supporting the development of a forest inventory network, including measuring existing field sites and expansion of the plots network into areas of highest uncertainty for projects in the VCM.
 Measuring plots at different points in time provides insights into carbon dynamics and the impacts of disturbances such as fire and drought.
 Forest degradation is especially difficult to monitor remotely, and is frequently omitted from carbon accounting, with associated risk of over-crediting, leakage and non-permanence.

 This work feeds into the BeZero Carbon Plots Database, which harmonises ground-measured carbon from research partnerships, private collections, national inventories, international plot networks, academic literature, and other sources.
 The database currently spans more than 5,000 sites in tropical forests alone, collating millions of stem-level estimations of tree volume and species-specific wood density, linked with scores of allometries, and BeZero’s remote sensing and markets data.